Harry has been an online writer for many years. His articles examine New World history and its resulting traditions.

 Since the close of WWII, the celebration of Halloween was increased dramatically.
 Nowhere is this more evident than in the sales of Halloween candy.
 Today, it is estimated that Americans will spend just over 2 billion on Halloween candy, second only to Christmas.
 Chocolate is definitely first on the list, with candy corn coming in a distant second.

-7. Bobbin' for Apples
+7. Bobbin’ for Apples Is a Halloween Sport!

 Bobbin' or trying to grab an apple floating in a tub of water is a common game played by people of all ages at Halloween.
 Some speculation has the Irish and Scottish custom going all the way back to the original pagan celebration of Samhain, but recent research indicates that the popular autumn activity may be more recent in its advent.